LBNE/FNALCore/README.md

 clients of any of these libraries need to be aware of this coupling and this can cause issues for clients and developers in maintaining API and ABI compatibility.
-In particular, the dependency graph of the modules, whilst acyclic, is vertical.
+In particular, the dependency graph of the modules, whilst acyclic, is vertical, increasing the coupling between them.

 Motivated by other "foundation" libraries providing similar functionality (core data structures, configuration language parsing, configurable logging) in a single layer such as [QtCore](http://qt-project.org/doc/qt-5/qtcore-index.html), [Poco](http://pocoproject.org/) and [CoreFoundation/Cocoa](https://developer.apple.com/technologies/mac/cocoa.html), this project merges the four FNAL libraries with the aim of simplifing use for clients as well as maintenance by developers.
+Such layers can have relatively diverse functionality because it all falls under the purpose of "general utility".

 - Source code is kept modular, with one directory per module.
 - A single binary library is created vs three.
-- In future, separate libraries can be built if required.
+- In future, separate libraries can be built if required, but clients still interact through the single layer scheme.

-The advantages of these schemes for clients is that they only have a single package to install and then use.
+The advantages of these schemes for clients is that they only have a single layer to install and then use.
 For developers, they can still develop, say `fhicl-cpp`, in isolation yet get immediate feedback at the build stage on whether their changes break clients (e.g. `messagefacility`).
-The scheme also removes the need for a complex dependency manager system integrated in the CMake buildtool, allowing the full functionality of the tool to be used.
+The scheme also removes the need for a complex dependency manager system integrated in the CMake buildtool, allowing the full functionality of that tool to be used.

 Installation
 ============